EMI-Group/evorl/README.md

 pip install jaxmarl
 ```

+> [!WARNING]
-Note: these additional environments have limited supports and some algorithms are incompatible with them.
+> These additional environments have limited supports and some algorithms are incompatible with them.

 ## Supported Environments